-Palm Beach Finance is currently run by court-appointed trustee Barry Mukamal, represented by Miami-based Meland Budwick, P. A. The lawsuit alleges that GE Capital became aware of the fake invoices, and actively allowed the Ponzi scheme to continue.
+Palm Beach Finance is currently run by a court-appointed trustee, Barry Mukamal of Marcum, who is represented by Miami-based Meland Budwick, P. A. The lawsuit alleges that GE Capital became aware of the fake invoices, and actively allowed the Ponzi scheme to continue.